-disruptive conduct from addressing the Council and its Committees for up to 30 days.
-The length of time of the prohibition shall be based on the number and
+disruptive conduct from addressing the Board and its committees for up to 30 days.
+The length of time of the prohibition shall be based on the number and severity of prior incidents of disruptive conduct.

-severity of prior incidents The length of time of the prohibition shall be based on the number and severity of prior incidents of disruptive conduct.

 Removal Warning – Disruption of meeting